asciinema/asciinema-player/README.md

 ```

 See [Parsers](src/parser/README.md) for information on available built-in
-parsers and how to implement a custom parser.
+parsers and how to implement a custom one.

 ## Options

-The following options can be used to tweak player's look and feel:
+The following options can be used to adjust look and feel of the player:

 ### `cols`